Boolean satisfiability problem

-In logic and computer science, the Boolean satisfiability problem (sometimes called propositional satisfiability problem and abbreviated SATISFIABILITY, SAT or B-SAT) is the problem of determining if there exists an interpretation that satisfies a given Boolean formula.
-In other words, it asks whether the variables of a given Boolean formula can be consistently replaced by the values TRUE or FALSE in such a way that the formula evaluates to TRUE.
-If this is the case, the formula is called satisfiable.
-On the other hand, if no such assignment exists, the function expressed by the formula is FALSE for all possible variable assignments and the formula is unsatisfiable.
+In logic and computer science, the Boolean satisfiability problem (sometimes called propositional satisfiability problem and abbreviated SATISFIABILITY, SAT or B-SAT) asks whether there exists an interpretation that satisfies a given Boolean formula.
+In other words, it asks whether the formula's variables can be consistently replaced by the values TRUE or FALSE to make the formula evaluate to TRUE.
+If this is the case, the formula is called satisfiable, else unsatisfiable.
 For example, the formula "a AND NOT b" is satisfiable because one can find the values a = TRUE and b = FALSE, which make (a AND NOT b) = TRUE.
 In contrast, "a AND NOT a" is unsatisfiable.

-SAT is the first problem that was proved to be NP-complete; see Cook–Levin theorem.
+SAT is the first problem that was proven to be NP-complete—this is the Cook–Levin theorem.
 This means that all problems in the complexity class NP, which includes a wide range of natural decision and optimization problems, are at most as difficult to solve as SAT.
-There is no known algorithm that efficiently solves each SAT problem, and it is generally believed that no such algorithm exists; yet this belief has not been proved mathematically, and resolving the question of whether SAT has a polynomial-time algorithm is equivalent to the P versus NP problem, which is a famous open problem in the theory of computing.
+There is no known algorithm that efficiently solves each SAT problem (where "efficiently" means "deterministically in polynomial time").
+Although such an algorithm is generally believed not to exist, this belief has not been proven or disproven mathematically.
+Resolving the question of whether SAT has a polynomial-time algorithm would settle the P versus NP problem - one of the most important open problems in the theory of computing.

-Nevertheless, as of 2007, heuristic SAT-algorithms are able to solve problem instances involving tens of thousands of variables and formulas consisting of millions of symbols, which is sufficient for many practical SAT problems from, e.g., artificial intelligence, circuit design, and automatic theorem proving.
+Nevertheless, as of 2007, heuristic SAT-algorithms are able to solve problem instances involving tens of thousands of variables and formulas consisting of millions of symbols, which is sufficient for many practical SAT problems occurring in artificial intelligence, circuit design, and automatic theorem proving.

 Definitions

 A propositional logic formula, also called Boolean expression, is built from variables, operators AND (conjunction, also denoted by ∧), OR (disjunction, ∨), NOT (negation, ¬), and parentheses.
 A formula is said to be satisfiable if it can be made TRUE by assigning appropriate logical values (i.e. TRUE, FALSE) to its variables.
 The Boolean satisfiability problem (SAT) is, given a formula, to check whether it is satisfiable.
 This decision problem is of central importance in many areas of computer science, including theoretical computer science, complexity theory, algorithmics, cryptography and artificial intelligence.

 Conjunctive normal form

 A literal is either a variable (in which case it is called a positive literal) or the negation of a variable (called a negative literal).
 A clause is a disjunction of literals (or a single literal).
 A clause is called a Horn clause if it contains at most one positive literal.
 A formula is in conjunctive normal form (CNF) if it is a conjunction of clauses (or a single clause).